Ahmed-Nezar/DHCP-Client-Server/README.md

-# DHCP-Client-Server
+# Dynamic Host Configuration Protocol (DHCP) Server Project
-Dynamic Host Configuration Protocol (DHCP) Server Project This repository contains the implementation of a DHCP server following the guidelines of RFC 2131 and RFC 2132.
+ This repository contains the implementation of a DHCP server following the guidelines of RFC 2131 and RFC 2132.